pimsmath/onlinecourses2020/content/home/hero.md

 network.
-Students at Canadian PIMS member universities apply for graduate credit via the <a href="#wda">Western Dean's Agreement</i></a>, but please be advised, in some cases, students must enroll 6 weeks in advance of the term start date, and students may be required to pay ancillary fees to the host institution (as much as $250), or explicitly request exemptions from some items.
+Students at Canadian PIMS member universities apply for graduate credit via the <a href="#wda">Western Dean's Agreement</i></a>, but please be advised, in some cases, students must enroll 6 weeks in advance of the term start date, and students will typically be required to pay ancillary fees to the host institution (as much as $250), or explicitly request exemptions from some items.
 Please see the individual courses below for more details including registration instructions.